 Patients with scombroid fish or ciguatera poisoning have symptoms similar to other foodborne illnesses and typically present one to six hours after ingestion.
 In addition to nausea and vomiting, patients with scombroid poisoning frequently have flushing and headache due to a histamine-mediated reaction.
 Those with ciguatera poisoning may have headaches, muscle aches, paresthesias, reversal of hot and cold sensation, or sensitivity to extreme temperatures, due to sodium channel-mediated nerve depolarizations.

 The skin manifestations of waterborne illness may include localized cellulitis, painful indurated plaques of Mycobacterium marinum, or necrotizing infections and hemorrhagic bulla associated with Vibrio vulnificus.
 Patients with Aeromonas hydrophila skin infections often have a history of trauma associated with freshwater exposure, and may have foul smelling wounds.

 DIAGNOSIS AND DIFFERENTIAL

 Diagnostic testing is often not indicated as most of these illnesses are self-limited.
 For those patients who are more acutely ill, or if other significant diagnoses are being entertained, consider stool cultures with Gram stain, the neutrophil marker lactoferrin, electrolytes, and complete blood count.
-Fecal leukocyte testing is neither sensitive nor specific for invasive disease, and is a poor predictor of ...
+Fecal leukocyte testing is neither sensitive nor specific for invasive disease, and is a ...